mobilehero-archive/titanium-template-turbo-fully-loaded/readme.md

 Template Code is licensed under MIT

-Alloy is developed by Appcelerator and the community and is Copyright © 2012-present by Axway, Inc. All Rights Reserved.
+Alloy is developed by Appcelerator and the community and is Copyright (c) 2012-present by Axway, Inc. All Rights Reserved.

 Alloy is made available under the Apache Public License, version 2.
 See their license file for more information.